-The State is required to (i) make General Fund appropriations to the Teachers' Retirement Board to cover one-third of retiree health insurance costs plus any portion of the balance of such costs that is not funded from the amounts available in the Teachers' Retirement Health Insurance Fund ("TRHIF"); (ii) subsidize the health insurance costs of retired teachers who are not members of the Teachers' Retirement Board's health benefit plan; and (iii) provide an additional health insurance subsidy of at least \$110 per month on behalf of retired teachers who are ineligible to participate in Medicare Part A "premium free" and who pay at least \$220 per month to participate in the local board of education plan available to active teachers.
+The State is required to (i) make General Fund appropriations to the Teachers' Retirement Board to cover onethird of retiree health insurance costs plus any portion of the balance of such costs that is not funded from the amounts available in the Teachers' Retirement Health Insurance Fund ("TRHIF"); (ii) subsidize the health insurance costs of retired teachers who are not members of the Teachers' Retirement Board's health benefit plan; and (iii) provide an additional health insurance subsidy of at least \$220 per month (which was increased to such amount from \$110 on July 1, 2022) on behalf of retired teachers who are ineligible to participate in Medicare Part A "premium free" and who pay at least \$440 per month (which was increased to such amount from \$220 on July 1, 2022) to participate in the local board of education plan available to active teachers.
 TABLE 26 provides the State contributions to the TRHIF for the past five fiscal years.
 The 2021 Budget Act includes \$31.8 million for Fiscal Year 2022 to subsidize the TRHIF of which \$21.8 million is earmarked for the Medicare Advantage program.